jhpyle/docassemble/_docs/functions.md

 an interview (e.g., `docassemble.demo:data/questions/questions.yml`)
 and this interview will be used instead of the current interview.
 In this case, the `session` parameter is omitted and the URL functions as a referral to a different interview, with a fresh variable store.
+Interview filenames relative to the current package are valid (e.g., `questions.yml`).

 The keyword argument `session` is also special: you can set this to the known session ID of an interview (e.g., obtained from